a8m/angular-filter/README.md

 ```

 ###unique
-get collection and filter duplicate members.
+get collection and filter duplicate members.<br/>
-if filter get a property(nested to) as argument it's filter by this property as unique identifier
+if filter get a property object(nested to) as argument it's filter by this property as unique identifier

 ```js
 function MainController ($scope) {